Whenever you submit a pull request or commit to master, two validation checks occur:

 To fix this, open the file containing the error.
 Make sure that you open the file in your branch if you submitted a pull request, not in master.
 Then edit the file and commit the changes to your branch.
 Committing the change to your branch automatically triggers a new validation job.

 Links to images or markdown files that cannot be resolved are failures.
 Failures stop validation.
 You can view these broken links in the summary of a Slack notification or Git pull request.

-To check absolute links:
+To check repo for broken absolute links:

 Open your repo in Jenkins.